line/armeria/gradle/scripts/README.md

 Unshaded tests are disabled by default when a shading task is configured.
 If you want to run unshaded tests, you can specify `-PpreferShadedTests=false` option.

-If you would like to remove specific files when shading the Jar, you may specify the `-PshadowExclusions=<comma delimited files>` option.
+If you would like to remove specific files when shading the JAR, you may specify the `-PshadowExclusions=<comma delimited files>` option.

 ### Trimming a shaded JAR with `trim` flag